AI-and-Blockchain/S23_Battle_Bots/README.md

 ### 1. Smart Contract

 Prerequisites:
-* A funded algoran account
+* A funded algorans account
   1. You can generate accounts using betting/accounts.py if you do not have one already
   2. You can fund an account [here](https://testnet.algoexplorer.io/dispenser)
 * An API token like one from [purestake](https://www.purestake.com/)